rng70/Hacking-Resources/README.md

 TCP/IP (Networking):
 Computers themselves speak to each other across a network through the use of packets.
 In essence the base unit of communications in the world of computer networks is the packet.
 Packets themselves are most commonly built using the TCP/IP stack, which is part of the computer's operating system.
 Each operating system has some unique values coded into its implementation of the TCP/IP stack.
 This is how OS fingerprinting works, by studying these unique values such as MSS and MTU among others.
 It has been said before that to recognize the abnormal you must first understand what is normal.
 This is why we need to understand what a normal TCP/IP packet looks like and how TCP/IP itself sets up communications between computers.

+Here some answer of some common questions related to `Ethical Hacking` is listed:

 ### Why is HTML important in pen-testing?